rafa8626/ioc/README.md

 # ioc
-IoC container made in Typescript
+Sample IoC implementation made in Typescript

+## The Basics

+This example uses the IoC and Singleton pattern implementation

+## To be implemented

+- Resolve circular dependencies
+- Better error handling